No3x/AndroidFiletimeSync/README.md

 This is a Kotlin Multiplatform app designed to help users synchronize file timestamps between devices.
 The app primarily targets Android and uses Jetpack Compose for its user interface.

-The app will scan all storage/emulated/0 files.
+By default the app scans all files under `/storage/emulated/0`.
 It will exclude Android/data files except WhatsApp media.
+You can now choose a different directory before exporting.

 ## Features

 1. **Export File Timestamps**:
+- Allows choosing a directory to scan.
-- Scans the SD card or internal storage for files.
+- Scans the selected directory (default is the SD card) for files.
 - Collects file paths and their last modified timestamps.
 - Exports the data as a JSON file to the device's Downloads folder.